-Course Code AGR604-19

-Course Title Human rights and constitutional duties

-Type of course Theory

-LTP 1:0:0

-Credits 1(1+0)

-Course prerequisite B.Sc.
-(Agriculture)

-Course Objectives To study the human rights and its actual status
+Course Code AGR604 Course Title Human rights and constitutional duties Type of course Theory LTP 1:0:0 Credits 1(1+0) Course prerequisite B.Sc.
+(Agriculture) Course objective To study the human rights and its actual status Course outcomes CO1 Students will be aware about human rights its foundational aspects, nature and classification.
+CO2 Students will be aware about the human rights in India.
+Constitutional-legal framework, fundamental rights, directive principles of state policy governmental institutions for the protection of human rights.
+CO3 Students will understand the role of status of economic social & cultural rights in India.